sefinek24/haxball-room-clones/README.md

-# HaxBall Room Cloning ♿⚽
+# HaxBall Room Cloning and more ♿⚽
 This project lets you clone any HaxBall room and more.
 Please ensure you have a legitimate reason before using it.

 <div align="center">